FacundoMazzieri24/Facundomazzieri-portafolio/README.md

 # Data Analytics Portfolio — Facundo Mazzieri

 Welcome!
-This repository contains my data analytics portfolio, showcasing projects developed using **SQL, Power BI, Python, Data Modeling, and Business Analysis**.
+This repository contains my data analytics portfolio, showcasing projects developed using **SQL, Power BI, Python, Machine Learning, Data Modeling, and Business Analysis**.

 The goal of this portfolio is to demonstrate my technical skills, analytical thinking, and business-oriented approach through real-world datasets and end-to-end analyses.